EngrSaad2/Artificial-Intelligence-Engineer-Roadmap/README.md

 [![GPLv3 license](https://img.shields.io/badge/License-GPLv3-blue.svg)](http://perso.crans.org/besson/LICENSE.html)

 ## Overview
-This is resources for going from software engineer/non-software engineer to profressional in AI engineer.
+This is resources for going from software engineer/non-software engineer to profressional in AI engineer....

 ## About Me
 I'm a Software Engineer who is really passionate to become entrepreneur, investor, and AI engineer.
 Was found Humaan.ai to bringing the AI to everyone to do incredible ways.
 Currently, I'm working as a senior software engineer in HBCL.